BrunaRihl/BarMix-Dublin/README.md

 [Adobe Express](https://www.adobe.com/br/express/feature/image/resize): Utilized for image manipulation and resizing.

-Paint: Used to edit the images in the Read Me.
+Paint: Used to edit the images in the ReadMe.

 [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/): Employed to validate the correctness and compliance of CSS code.